High-Frequency Jump Tests: Which Test Should We Use?: Review of price jump tests

 These limiting results can be used in a variety of ways to detect jumps.
-For example, A\"{\i}t-Sahalia and Jacod (2009) compare $\widehat{B}\left( \mathcal{P},\Delta_{M}\right) _{t}$ constructed over two different sampling intervals, while Podolskij and Ziggel (2010) rely on the limiting distribution of a modified version of $\widehat{B}\left( \mathcal{P},\Delta_{M}\right) _{t}$.
-These two approaches are outlined briefly in the subsequent sections.
+Specifically, A{\"{\i}}t-Sahalia and Jacod (2009) (ASJ, hereafter) compare $\widehat{B}\left( \mathcal{P},\Delta_{M}\right) _{t}$ constructed over two different sampling intervals, while Podolskij and Ziggel (2010) (PZ, hereafter) rely on the limiting distribution of a modified version of $\widehat{B}\left( \mathcal{P},\Delta_{M}\right) _{t}$.
+Both tests are one-sided, with the ASJ test being lower-tailed, while the PZ test is upper-tailed.
+These two approaches are outlined in Panel B of Table \ref{stats1}.